hungrymonkey/hungrymonkey.github.io/_posts/2019-10-22-seeking-three-moving-windows-ogg-theora.markdown

 Although Vorbis codec may has a granuelops in every page, vorbis uses a different granulepos function to calculate the absolute time.
 Block 7 has an ogg page with an absolute time of .542 seconds. `ogg_page_packets` will return 3.

 ### Successful Granulepos
-When we sync blocks 4,5, and 6 `ogg_sync_page` will return 1 after a few buffer and 0 calls.
+When we sync blocks 4,5, and 6 `ogg_sync_page` will return 1 after a few buffers and 0 calls.
 We can calculate the absolute time of the large spanning ogg packet without combining pages. `ogg_page_packets` will return 1.

 ### Binary Ogg Page Search
 In a binary search, the algorithm consists of a pivot and a comparison.
 In our example, we will pivot around the first positive granuelops page in each 4k buffer block and compare the time in seconds.
 As an added complication, some blocks do not have a valid page nor granuelops.
-As a consequence, we are binary searching a sorted array with invalid elements
+As a consequence, we are binary searching a sorted array with invalid elements.

 ![Ogg Example 1]({{site.baseurl}}/assets/img/2019-10-22-array-with-gaps.jpg)